 An interesting discovery connected to the Battle of Flodden has been discovered in the castle's archives.
 Visit our exhibition to find out more...

-The wedding dress of Lady Melissa Percy, designed by British designer Bruce Oldfield, is newly on display for 2014.
+The wedding dress of Lady Melissa Percy, designed by British designer Bruce Oldfield, is on display in the Drawing Room.

 A new exhibition exploring the impact of the First World War on the castle community through selected personal stories.